-Federal income tax applies to the gain recognized on the sale of the property.
-That gain will generally be the difference between the sale price and the seller's adjusted basis in the property (typically the price the seller originally paid, plus the amount of capital improvements, less depreciation deductions).
-The rate at which gains are taxed will depend on whether the seller is an individual or corporation, how long the seller held the property, and whether the seller held the property as inventory or a capital asset.
+Federal income tax applies to the gain recognized on the sale of the property, generally the difference between the sale price and the seller's adjusted basis in the property (eg, the price the seller originally paid, plus the amount of capital improvements, less depreciation deductions).
+The rate of taxation will depend on:

+- whether the seller is an individual or corporation: - · how long the seller held the property; and - whether the seller held the property as inventory or a capital asset.